fuhaowei/codeproblems/binarySearch/strategy.md

 3. If our question was about minimum integers, use floor divide. you can't have 2.2, so the minimum possible integer is 3.
 This is simply // in python.

 4. If our question was about maximum integers, use ceiling divide. you can't have 2.2, so the maximum possible integer is 2.
-We then use  return (n + d - 1) // d \
+We then use  return (low + high - 1) // low
 The idea is to translate the numerator upwards so that floor division rounds down to intended ceiling, but only works with integers of course.